A Leading Institution

 Some majors, obviously, cannot be offered as they require "hands on" experience; such as, extensive scientific lab work and experimentation.
 However, in some cases, obviously not in all cases, this can be overcome by taking a course or courses at a local college or creating an internship or practicum that would provide the needed experience.

-As part of one's program, a student could attend a relevant workshop, take CLEP courses, be given credit for applicable work experience, transfer earned credit from another college or university, or attend a pertinent conference for partial credit.
-Ten accredited CEU hours are generally considered to be the equivalent a semester hour of academic credit.
+As part of one's program, a student could attend relevant workshops, take CLEP courses, be given credit for applicable work experience, transfer earned credit from another college or university, or attend a pertinent conference for partial credit.
+Ten accredited CEU hours are generally considered to be the equivalent to a semester hour of academic credit.
+35 approved continuing education contact hours generally are equal or equivalent to one semester hour.
 Adding workshops in the design of a course is encouraged as the leaders often present the very best and most useful information they have learn from years of experience.
 In addition, textbooks and/or books can be chosen from the most advanced minds in their field to best promote superior learning.
 There are also other ways to achieve useful and important expertise and enhance the richness of one's experience, which is so important in developing and cultivating one's skills, confidence and know-how.

 As an example of the flexibility that can make for a superior education, one student took a three quarter hour graduate class in research from Utah State University, and then studied and made a very interesting report on a book entitled, How to Lie with Statistics and a textbook on fallacies in the science of research to get a better handle on research at its best and research that is flawed, open to bias, and having too many variables for an accurate outcome.
 He received four semester credit hours and an "A" for the course he developed and implemented.